 - Dandelion roots supplement or tea can assist with liver and gallbladder problems.
 Read more about Dandelion Root and Cancer

 - Milk Thistle is an herb that is known for its healing properties specifically for the liver.
 It consists of a group of flavonoid compounds called Silymarin, which is important in devouring free radicals that can harm healthy cells and prematurely age the body.
 Supplementing with Milk Thistle may also help with hepatitis, cancer of the liver, cirrhosis, inflammation, fatty liver, liver damage, chemical exposure, and Parkinson’s disease.
 Milk Thistle is also known for increasing the production of glutathione and bile flow which helps to detoxify, repair and regenerate the liver.

-- Biologically active Curcumin is the active ingredient in turmeric that demonstrates remarkable anti-inflammatory and antioxidant properties as well as a host of other health benefits.
+- Bio-available Curcumin is the active compound in turmeric that demonstrates remarkable anti-inflammatory and antioxidant properties as well as a host of other health benefits.
 The Desk Reference to Nature’s Medicine reports that curcumin increases the liver’s bile production, which assists in the metabolism of fats during digestion and enhances the liver’s detoxification process.
 The Desk Reference further adds that curcumin protects the liver from damage caused by alcohol and toxins.
 Read more about curcumin/turmeric for cancer

 - Alpha Lipoic Acid is an antioxidant shown to decrease the amount of hepatic fibrosis associated with liver injury and cirrhosis of the liver.
 Because alpha-lipoic acid is fat soluble, it can penetrate the cell membrane to exert therapeutic action.
 There is also potential for ALA in treating chronic diseases, including various types of cancers.